msgalenwhite/Blackjack/README.md

 ### Current Challenge

 - How to write tests for methods that involve user input?

 - How to write tests for methods that involve random elements?
+  ANSWER: In this instance, the method that was going to be outputting the strings was split into two methods.
+That way I had a method whose only job was to take in arguments and output the correct strings, which is much simpler to test because you can easily control the input.